 The home-run hitter was left to be the head of his family.
 And his role led him to use the shooter’s hate-fueled act to spread messages of love.

 Singleton said his mom is in his mind every time he is in the dugout.

 "It's like a hashtag I came up with as soon as my mom was taken away from me.
-It's “can't let moms down.”
-And I would write it on my hats, it's something that I always did, because every single day, you know people say “Don't do something your mom wouldn't want you to do,” so it was my little reminder to myself."
-He shared with ABC 57.
+It's 'can't let moms down.'
+And I would write it on my hats, it's something that I always did, because every single day, you know people say 'Don't do something your mom wouldn't want you to do,' so it was my little reminder to myself," he said.